AOQ Adelaide Chapter currently holds a Cafe Quality events every third Wednesday of the month.

 Sessions are free to AOQ members.
-Non members and guests $25
+Non members and guests attending with a member free.

 Registration is through Eventbrite

 John Beynon – UK expat now working in the South Australian Health Industry